NeonGraal/graphql-plus/graphql-plus/Schema.md

 Input types define the type of Output field's Argument.

+An Input type is defined as either:

+- an Input object definition, or
+- an Input object definition followed by one or more Input type references, or
+- one or more Input type references

 An Operation's Argument value is mapped into a Field's Argument Input type as follows:

 ...